 Essentially, nuts contain good fats that are perfect for thickening up smoothies.
 Nuts like almonds, cashews nuts, hazelnuts are all perfect for making creamy and thick smoothies.

+You can also use manuka honey instead of nut butter, Ten Penh have presented some of the best manuka honey reviews on their website.
 Alternatively, one can also blend these nuts in food processors and use homemade nut butter in smoothies to make them denser.

 Moreover, we have seen a recent hike in popularity of nuts milk like almond.
 Almond milk can be used instead of cow milk to make smoothies more nutritious and give them a creamier, denser texture.